Expressing your emotions with words? No one has time for that! Nowadays, we send an emoji, a meme or a GIF to share what we’re thinking.

 For your next newsletter, try adding a GIF that fits your brand and email marketing content, and see how your customers react.
 Our bet is that they’ll be pleasantly surprised!

-Editor’s note: This post was originally published in July 2019 but has been updated with fresh examples and new tips that all the kids are using.
+Editor’s note: This post was last published in November 2020, but it has now been updated with fresh examples and new tips that all the kids are using.